Lukas-Netz/se-rwth.github.io/_pages/topics/Agile-MBSE.md

        HKR+09, FHR08, KRV06, GKR+06a, GKR+06b, Rum04c, Rum03, PR03, Rum02]
 ---

-## Summary of Most Relevant Papers
+## Summary of Most Relevant Topic Papers

 Many developers and project managers think that the use of models in software development yields heavy-weight, tedious development processes.
 They believe